Weather in Iceland in June: travel guide

 Stykkisholmur, Western Iceland © Shutterstock

-Unforgettable, fully customisable Iceland itineraries
+Unforgettable, fully customizable Iceland itineraries

 Our tailor-made trip service will see you enjoying Iceland in June without the hassle of planning.

-All our itineraries are created by local Iceland travel experts, and can be tailored to your exact needs and interests.
+All our itineraries are created by local Iceland travel experts and can be tailored to your exact needs and interests.

 • All of Iceland (15 days): visit the spectacular Dettifoss waterfall on the diamond circle route, and one of the most remote regions in Iceland — Strandir.
 This itinerary is best for those looking to explore Iceland at a leisurely pace.